Raghunath Anant Mashelkar: Life and work

 The process of CSIR transformation has been heralded as one of the ten most significant achievements of Indian Science and Technology in the twentieth century, by eminent astrophysicist Prof. Jayant Narlikar, in his book, The Scientific Edge.

 Mashelkar campaigned strongly with Indian academics, researchers and corporates for strengthening the IPR ecosystem.
 Under his leadership, CSIR occupied the first position in WIPO's top fifty PCT filler among all the developing nations in 2002.
 CSIR progressed in US patent filing to an extent that they reached 40% share of the US patents granted to India in 2002.

 Led by Mashelkar, CSIR successfully fought the battle of revocation of the US patent on wound healing properties of turmeric (USP 5,401,5041) claiming that this was India's traditional knowledge and therefore not novel.
-Mashelkar also chaired the Technical Committee, which successfully challenged the revocation of the US patents on Basmati Rice (USP 5,663,484) by RiceTec Company, Texas, (2001).
+Mashelkar also chaired the Technical Committee, which successfully challenged the US patents on Basmati Rice (USP 5,663,484) by RiceTec Company, Texas, (2001).
 This opened up new paradigms in the protection of traditional knowledge with WIPO bringing in a new internal patent classification system, where sub-groups on traditional knowledge were created for the first time.
 This led to the creation of India's Traditional Knowledge Digital Library, which helped in prevention of the grant of wrong patents on traditional knowledge.

-He pioneered the concept of Gandhian Engineering in 2008 (Getting More from Less for More People).
+He pioneered the concept of "Gandhian Engineering" in 2008 (Getting More from Less for More People).
 His paper with late C.K.
 Prahalad titled `Innovation’s Holy Grail’ has been considered as a significant contribution to inclusive innovation.
 His other contributions amplify the concept of More from Less for More.

 He was on the Engineering and Computer Science jury for the Infosys Prize from 2009 to 2015.

+He has been a jury member of the Prestigious Queen Elizabeth Prize for Engineering since 2019.

 National contributions

-He was a member of the Scientific Advisory Council to the Prime Minister and also of the Scientific Advisory Committee to the Cabinet set up by successive governments.
-He has chaired twelve high powered committees set up to look into diverse issues ranging from national auto fuel policy to overhauling the Indian drug regulatory system & dealing with the menace of spurious drugs.
-He was appointed by the Government as Assessor for the One-man Inquiry Commission investigating into the Bhopal Gas Tragedy (1985–86), and as Chairman of the Committee for investigating the Maharashtra Gas Cracker Complex accident (1990–91).
+Mashelkar was a member of the Scientific Advisory Council to the Prime Minister and also of the Scientific Advisory Committee to the Cabinet set up by successive governments.
+He has chaired sixteen high powered committees set up to look into diverse issues ranging from national auto fuel policy to overhauling the Indian drug regulatory system & dealing with the menace of spurious drugs.
+He was appointed by the Government as Assessor for the One-man Inquiry Commission investigating into the Bhopal Gas Tragedy (1985–86), and as Chairman of the committee for investigating the Maharashtra Gas Cracker Complex accident (1990–91).

-Deeply connected with the innovation movement in India, Dr. Mashelkar served as the Chairman of India's National Innovation Foundation (2000-2018).
+Deeply connected with the innovation movement in India, Mashelkar served as the Chairman of India's National Innovation Foundation (2000–2018).
 He chaired Reliance Innovation Council, KPIT Technologies Innovation Council, Persistent Systems Innovation Council and Marico Foundation's Governing Council.
 He co-chairs the Maharashtra State Innovation Society.

 Research

-Mashelkar has made contributions in transport phenomena, particularly in thermodynamics of swelling, superswelling and shrinking polymers, modelling of polymerisation reactors, and engineering analysis of Non-Newtonian flows.
+Mashelkar has made contributions in transport phenomena,in thermodynamics of swelling, superswelling and shrinking polymers, modelling of polymerisation reactors, and engineering analysis of Non-Newtonian flows.